julian-rose/FreeRTOS-for-Agon/README.md

 <h4>Alpha</h4>
 "Alpha" is the essential capability (and the initial port of FreeRTOS as proof of concept running in eZ80 ADL mode).
-The Alpha capability supports all the FreeRTOS functions; and a minimal number of MOS services, namely putch (printf) and getch (scanf), and MOS function 14 setIntVector needed to attach the tick ISR.
+The Alpha capability supports all the FreeRTOS functions; the Zilog Standard C library functions; and a minimal number of MOS services, namely putch (printf) and getch (scanf).
 <p>

 The "Alpha" capability is already provided, with the FreeRTOS source located in ./FreeRTOSv202212.01-LTS/FreeRTOS/Source/ and the eZ80 portable code in ./FreeRTOSv202212.01-LTS/FreeRTOS/Source/portable/Community-Supported-Ports/ZDSII/eZ80AgonLight/.
-You can already use "Alpha" to develop full FreeRTOS applications that will run on Agon.
+You can already use "Alpha" to develop full Standard C, FreeRTOS applications that will run on Agon.
 <p>

 Alpha capabilities are configured in the usual FreeRTOS way, through the